jeffreysorgen/golf-club-sensors/activity.md

 #
 #

 #
 # Finish connecting BLE 100% as planned before moving on to the SDK part
+#

+#
+## Enable Smartphone to BEEP

+**So for Part Four:**
+- Lookup: How to control Android with... (controller, another android, etc) and find some development apps?

 ### Dog bark KWS example:
 Sensor devices similar to the BLE Sense have been used to trigger audio to play from another device.